VSG Altglienicke

-VSG Altglienicke is a German sports club based in the locality of Altglienicke in the borough of Treptow-Köpenick of eastern Berlin.
-VSG Altglienicke is a multi-sports club, which besides its football department, also offers its members volleyball, handball, bowling, seniors activities and gymnastics.
-Its football team plays in the fourth tier Regionalliga Nordost.
+VSG Altglienicke (Volkssport Gemeinschaft Altglienicke) is a German football club based in the locality of Altglienicke, in the borough of Treptow-Köpenick, Berlin.
+The football department is part of a larger multi-sport club offering activities such as volleyball, handball, gymnastics, bowling, and senior sports.
+The team competes in the Regionalliga Nordost, the fourth tier of the German football league system.

+Founded as a local sports organisation, VSG Altglienicke spent much of its early history in the lower levels of East German football.
+Since German reunification, the club gradually climbed the regional league system, earning promotion to the Regionalliga in 2017.
+In subsequent seasons, Altglienicke has established itself as a consistent contender at that level, achieving several top-table finishes and participating in promotion play-offs, though without securing elevation to the professional 3.
+Liga.

+The club plays its home matches at the Friedrich-Ludwig-Jahn-Sportpark or alternate Berlin venues compliant with league licensing requirements, as its traditional ground, the Altglienicker Grundschuleplatz, does not meet the standards for higher-tier football.
+The team's colours are blue and white.

 History

 VSG acknowledges the role of several local Altglienicke sides in the club's history.
 The first of these is MTV Spiess founded in 1883 out of a gymnastics club formed in mid-century.
 As was common at the time the club had a nationalistic, martial character.
 This sports association soon adopted handball, a legacy passed on to the modern day club.

 Two other local clubs, Altenglienicker Arbeiter- und Turnsportverein (also known as Bewegungsclub Freiheit) and Altglienicker Ballspielclub were formed in 1906.
 Each of these clubs had football departments with AATSV also having an athletics section.
 All three associations were active through to 1933 when the membership of AATSV appears to have been dispersed to the other clubs.

 After World War II occupying Allied authorities banned all existing organizations in Germany, including sports and football associations.
 Sports clubs were soon reformed and in 1948 Altglienicker Sportverein emerged bringing together the memberships of the old clubs in one association.
 By 1951 the club had constructed a new stadium, but was also under pressure from East German sports authorities to merge with BSG Chemie Adlershof.
 They were able to resist this move but were forced into a name change, becoming Volkssport Gemeinschaft Altglienicke, which was deemed to be more politically correct.
 The club was also able to deflect a second attempt at amalgamation in the 60s, this time with BSG Fernsehen.
 After the reunification of the country the club voted to retain its identity as VSG rather than once again becoming ASV.

 The club played in the tier five NOFV-Oberliga Nord in 2013–14 but, at the end of season, voluntarily withdrew to the Berlin-Liga despite finishing seventh in the league.
 They returned to the Oberliga in 2016 after a league championship in the Berlin-Liga, and were promoted to the Regionalliga Nordost the following year.